This document describes common data that Cisco TAC would request for investigation of UCS related Service Requests.

 UCSM Tech Support

-FEX Tech Support covering affected servers
+FEX Tech Support covering affected servers (if applicable)

 Rack Server Tech Support

 Providing Tech Supports from similar but unaffected servers may also be useful

 Operating System Tech Support Data